hpe-dev-incubator/hpe-dev-portal/content/blog/federating-spire-on-hpe-greenlake-for-private-cloud-enterprise.md

 *Note: Similarly, certificates for other pods can be checked.*

+## 4﻿.5 Create a secret

-## 4﻿.5 Create a secret to hold bookinfo product page credentials like this:
+Create a secret to hold bookinfo product page credentials like this:

 ```shellsession
 kubectl create -n istio-system secret generic bookinfo-credential \